Transega/Ecaas-Documentation/_build/html/_sources/modules/data_collection.rst.txt

 is supposed to offer crop analytics at scale.
 Therefore the rationale for identification of crops was majorly on crops that are widely grown by majorly small holder farmers in the countries of interest.

-The program also sought to provide data for these crops that are widely grown with no existic publicly available datasets and thus bringing about predictability since, data would be available, for simulation of future seasons and prediction.
+The program also sought to provide data for these crops that are widely grown with no existing publicly available datasets and thus bringing about predictability since, data would be available, for simulation of future seasons and yield prediction.
 Moreover, the program brings about an oportunity to understand spatial and temporal distribuition of crops, information on growing period and various challenges that farmers go through.
 This would later in turn inform product development at `PULA`_, patners and authorities.